Luc Nilis: Ronaldo’s favourite partner and the best striker Villa never had

 Nicknamed ‘Lucky Luc’ for his ability to pop up in the right places at the right time, Nilis began his senior career in 1984 at Winterslag – now Genk – where he made a big impact before joining Anderlecht as a 19-year-old.

-The lanky striker spent eight years in Brussels, scoring 127 times in 224 league appearances – a rate better than 1 in 2 – and helping Anderlecht to four league titles and three Cup wins.
+The lanky striker spent eight years in Brussels, scoring 127 times in 224 league appearances – a rate better than one in two – and helping Anderlecht to four league titles and three Cup wins.
 But Nilis’ best was still yet to come.

-Aged 27 and having conquered Belgium, in 1994 he made the short journey across the border to join PSV, where he formed a devastating partnership with Ronaldo de Lima, who joined the club that same summer after taking advice from Romario, who spent five years at the Phillips Stadion himself.
+Aged 27 and having conquered Belgium, in 1994 he made the short journey across the border to join PSV, where he formed a devastating partnership with Ronaldo, who joined the club that same summer after taking advice from Romario, who spent five years at the Phillips Stadion himself.

 Ronaldo scored 30 goals in his debut season to finish as the Eredivisie’s top scorer, yet it was Nilis that was named Dutch Footballer of the Year – an award determined by a poll of players plying their trade in the first two divisions in the country.